"No man can reveal to you aught but that which already lies half asleep in the dawning of your knowledge. . . . If he

 Into a design of symmetry.

-When he is finished, his colors so blend together
+is finished, his colors so blend together

 That he has created a picture in glass.